bvibber/turtle-world/readme.md

 ```
 to factorial :n
-    ; No infix operators currently.
-    ; Use the prefix commands for comparisons and arithmetic.
-    if greaterp :n 0 [
+    if :n > 0 [
         ; Each procedure's argument length is known at
         ; interpretation time, so this is unambiguous.
+        ; The - operator binds more tightly to :n than
+        ; to the * operator.
-        output product :n factorial difference :n 1
+        output :n * factorial :n - 1
     ]
     output 1
 end